 Anti-JC Virus Antibodies

 Testing for antibodies to JC virus is recommended in patients with CD; natalizumab should be used for CD treatment only in patients negative for anti-JC virus antibodies.

 Pharmacogenetic testing before treatment initiation may be helpful to guide therapeutic decisions, particularly because treatment failure due to individual differences in medication response is not uncommon in IBD.
 Thiopurine drugs are commonly used in treating IBD.

 The American Gastroenterological Association (AGA) recommends either phenotype or genotype testing in adults beginning thiopurine therapy.
-TPMT and NUDT15 gene variants (detected by genotype testing) as well as reduced TPMT enzyme activity (determined by phenotype testing) are associated with a greater risk of myelosuppression in response to treatment with thiopurines due to accumulation of active thiopurines.
+TPMT and NUDT15 gene variants (detected by genotype testing), as well as reduced TPMT enzyme activity (determined by phenotype testing), are associated with a greater risk of myelosuppression in response to treatment with thiopurines due to the accumulation of active thiopurines.
 Phenotype testing should not be performed in patients already receiving treatment with thiopurines because results will be falsely low.
-In addition, the current TPMT phenotype may not reflect the future phenotype, particularly in patients who received blood transfusions within 30-60 days of testing.

 Guidelines for thiopurine dosing are published by the Clinical Pharmacogenetics Implementation Consortium and can help avert myelosuppression.
 In patients with TPMT and/or NUDT15 variants or patients with demonstrated TPMT enzyme activity deficiency, a significant reduction in dose may be needed.
 Pharmacogenetic testing does not replace the need for clinical monitoring of patients treated with thiopurine drugs.